microsoft/typescript-analyze-trace/README.md

 2. Installing `@typescript/analyze-trace` makes its various commands available in your project.
 3. Running `npx analyze-trace traceDir` outputs a sorted list of compilation hot-spots - places where TypeScript is taking a high amount of time.

+The analyzer tries to refer back to files from your project to provide better output, and uses relative paths to do so.
+If your project changed since running `tsc --generateTrace`, or you moved your trace output directory, then the tool's results may be misleading.
-For best results, the analyzer should run on trace files that were generated in the same relative location.
+For best results, re-run `--generateTrace` when files and dependencies are updated, and ensure the trace output is always in the same relative location with respect to the input project.
-If the trace files fall out of date with your project, you may see different results.

 You can run `npx analyze-trace --help` to find out about other options including:

 Option                    | Default | Description
 --------------------------|---------|-------------------------------------------------------------------------------
 `--skipMillis [number]`   | `100`   | Suppress events that take less than the specified number of milliseconds.
+Reduce this value to see more output (maybe on faster machines), and increase it to reduce clutter.
 `--forceMillis [number]`  | `500`   | Report all un-skipped events that take longer than the specified number of milliseconds.
+Reduce it to reveal more potential hot-spots that the built-in heuristic will not flag.
+Note that `forceMillis` is always lower-bounded by `skipMillis`.
 `--color [boolean]`       | `true`  | Color the output to make it easier to read.
 Turn this off when redirecting output to a file.
 `--expandTypes [boolean]` | `true`  | Expand the names of types when printing them.
 Turn this off when types are too verbose.
 `--json [boolean]`        | `false` | *Experimental and unstable*: Produce JSON output for programmatic consumption.